7x14 Microgreen Tray Kit: Complete Growing Guide for Beginners

 Fertilizer guidance:

-- With silicone: Use hydroponic nutrients mixed at half-strength
+- With silicone: Use hydroponic nutrients mixed per label directions

-- Always pH-balance water to 5.5-6.5 range after adding nutrients
+- Always pH-balance water to 5.5 to 6.0 range after adding nutrients

 Your microgreens are ready when: